BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 ### Other Sideboard Cards

-Some configurations can justify bringing in **Pyroclasm**, especially if the opponent has Meddling Mage or can build cluttered boards with small creatures.
+Some configurations can justify bringing in **Pyroclasm**, especially if the opponent has Meddling Mage or can cycle a huge Decree.

 **Uktabi Orangutan** is interesting if you want answers to: